On Initial Pools for Deep Active Learning: Introduction

-AL has been well-explored in the context of traditional (shallow) ML \cite{settles2009active}.
+AL has been well-explored in the context of traditional (shallow) machine learning methods (\cite{settles2009active}).
 Generally, before starting the AL cycles, a small randomly chosen subset of a dataset (with size around 1-10\% of the entire dataset), typically called the \textit{initial pool}, is labeled first to train an initial model.
-Across all AL efforts so far, to the best of our knowledge, the initial pool is always sampled randomly and labeled \cite{DBAL_gal2017deep, coreset_sener2018active, Ensembles_Beluch2018ThePO, yoo2019learning_loss_for_AL, VAAL_sinha2019variational, uncertainty_lewis1994sequential}.
+Across all AL efforts so far, to the best of our knowledge, the initial pool is always sampled randomly and labeled (\cite{DBAL_gal2017deep, coreset_sener2018active, Ensembles_Beluch2018ThePO, yoo2019learning_loss_for_AL, VAAL_sinha2019variational, uncertainty_lewis1994sequential}).
 This initial pool design strategy has generally worked well for AL in traditional/shallow ML models.
-However, the success of AL in DNNs has been not convincing yet, especially when such models are trained on large-scale datasets.
-On one hand, while there have been several encouraging newly proposed deep AL methods, deeper analysis of those methods in \cite{Munjal2020TowardsRA, Mittal2019PartingWI, Lowell2019PracticalOT} show that AL struggles to outperform random sampling baselines when slight changes are made to either datasets (class-imbalance) or training procedures (data augmentation, regularization, etc.).
-Interestingly, the design of the initial labeled pool has received almost no attention in the community, to the best of our knowledge.
-Considering the tremendous success of self-supervised learning methods in recent years\cite{simlcr_Chen2020ASF, rotation_Gidaris2018, deepcluster_Caron2018, inpainting_Pathak2016, count_Noroozi2017, jigsaw_Noroozi2016, context_Doersch2015}, we ask the question if choosing an initial labeled pool in a better manner can improve AL performance.
+However, the success of AL in DNNs has not been convincing yet, especially when such models are trained on large-scale datasets.
+On one hand, while there have been several encouraging newly proposed deep AL methods, deeper analysis of those methods in (\cite{Munjal2020TowardsRA, Mittal2019PartingWI, Lowell2019PracticalOT}) show that AL struggles to outperform random sampling baselines when slight changes are made to either datasets (class-imbalance) or training procedures (data augmentation, regularization, etc.).
+Interestingly, to the best of our knowledge, the design of better initial labeled pools received no attention by the deep AL community.
+Considering the tremendous success of self-supervised learning methods in recent years (\cite{simlcr_Chen2020ASF, rotation_Gidaris2018, deepcluster_Caron2018, inpainting_Pathak2016, count_Noroozi2017, jigsaw_Noroozi2016, context_Doersch2015}), we ask the question if choosing an initial labeled pool intelligently can improve AL performance.

 In our work, we propose to perform an empirical study of deep AL methods while using initial labeled pools, sampled using methods other than random sampling.
 To investigate the effect of \textit{intelligently} sampled initial labeled pools on deep AL methods, we propose two sampling techniques, leveraging state-of-the-art self-supervised learning methods and well-known clustering methods.
 In particular, we propose the following ways of choosing the initial pool: \begin{itemize} \item Sample datapoints that a state-of-the-art self-supervised model finds \textit{challenging}, as observed using the trained model's loss on the data. \item Cluster the unlabeled pool first and then perform sampling across each cluster.
 Equal proportions of datapoints are sampled from each cluster to make sure the chosen samples span the entire dataset.